Power diagrams and Morse Theory: Power diagrams and tropical hypersurfaces.

-\end{definition} It is no restriction to assume that $w_i>0$.
-We may add some number to all of the functions $g_i$: the cells will not change.
-In fact we can add any function $h\colon\RR^n\rightarrow \RR$ to the $g_i$.
-We will get the same power diagram.
-Power diagrams are polyhedral subdivisions.
-We repeat definition 1 in \cite{MR2040284}. \begin{definition} A \emph{polyhedral subdivision} $\mathcal{T}$ of a polyhedron $K\subset\RR^n$ is a subdivision of $K$ in polyhedra $K_i$, such that \begin{itemize} \item The union of all sets $K_i\in\mathcal{T}$ is $K$. \item If $K_i$ and $K_j$ are both in $\mathcal{T}$ then so is their intersection. \item Every compact subset $L$ of $K$ intersects only a finite number of the $K_i$. \end{itemize} \end{definition} \begin{theorem} The sets $\Pow(\alpha)$ for $\alpha\subset\colP1N$ are a polyhedral subdivision of $\RR^n$.
+\begin{definition} A \emph{polyhedral subdivision} ( resp.\ polytopal subdivision ) $\mathcal{T}$ of a polyhedron $K\subset\RR^n$ is a subdivision of $K$ in polyhedra ( resp.\ polytopes ) $K_i$, such that \begin{itemize} \item The union of all sets $K_i\in\mathcal{T}$ is $K$. \item If $K_i$ and $K_j$ are both in $\mathcal{T}$ then so is their intersection. \item Every compact subset $L$ of $K$ intersects only a finite number of the $K_i$. \end{itemize} \end{definition} \begin{theorem} The sets $\Pow(\alpha)$ for $\alpha\subset\colP1N$ are a polyhedral subdivision of $\RR^n$.
 This polyhedral subdivision is called the \emph{power diagram}. \end{theorem} \begin{proof} The cells cover $\RR^n$.
-They are the intersection of a finite number of halfspaces of the form: $\{ x\in\RR^n \,\mid\, g_i(x)\leq g_j(x) \}$.
-So they are polyhedra. \end{proof} Besides many similarities , there are a few crucial differences between power diagrams and Voronoi diagrams.
-In a power diagram the cell of a point may well be empty.
-It might happen that $g_i(x) > g_j(x)$, for all $i\neq j$ and all $x\in\RR^n$.

-Also, whereas in Voronoi diagrams, $P_i$ is always contained in its own cell, in a power diagram the cell of $P_i$ might not be empty and still $P_i$ does not lie in its own cell!
+They are the intersection of a finite number of half spaces of the form: $\{ x\in\RR^n \,\mid\, g_i(x)\leq g_j(x) \}$.
+So they are polyhedra. \end{proof} Besides many similarities , there are at least two differences between power diagrams and Voronoi diagrams. \begin{itemize} \item In a power diagram the cell of a point may well be empty.
+It might happen that for some $i$ there is for every $x\in\RR^n$ a $j=j(x,i)$ such that $g_j(x) < g_i(x)$. \item Whereas in Voronoi diagrams, $P_i$ is always contained in its own cell, in a power diagram the cell of $P_i$ might not be empty and still $P_i$ does not lie in its own cell. \end{itemize} We will see instances of these two phenomena in the examples below.

-The power diagram can be constructed much like the Voronoi diagram.
-Recall that the Voronoi diagram is the upper convex hull to the tangent planes to a parabola $x_0=a(\sum_{i=1}^n x_i^2 )$.
-For the case of the power diagrams we do much the same thing.
+Recall that the Voronoi diagram can be constructed using the upper convex hull to the tangent planes to a parabola $x_0=\frac12\sum_{i=1}^n x_i^2 $ at the points $\colP1N$.
+For power diagrams a similar construction exists.
 Look at figure \ref{fig:12}.
-We take cylinders with radius $\sqrt{w_i}$ around the lines $x=P_i$ in $\RR^{n+1}$.
-The intersection of the cylinders with the parabola is a torsion zero space curve.
-We draw the planes in which they lie ( left figure ) and we consider the upper convex hull of these planes (right figure).
+We take cylinders with radius $r_i=\sqrt{w_i}$ around the lines $x=P_i$ in $\RR^{n+1}$.
+The intersection of the cylinders with the parabola lies in a hyperplane.
+We draw the hyperplanes in which they lie ( left figure ) and we consider the upper convex hull of these hyperplanes (right figure).
 The projection of its singular sides is the power diagram.